-Note: If Interrupt Vectors are placed in the Boot Loader section and Boot Lock bit BLB02 is programmed, interrupts are disabled while executing from the Application section.
-If Interrupt Vectors are placed in the Application section and Boot Lock bit BLB12 is programed, interrupts are disabled while executing from the Boot Loader section.
-Refer to the section "Boot Loader Support - Read-While-Write Self-Programming" on page 237 for details on Boot Lock bits.
+Note: If interrupt vectors are placed in the Boot Loader section and Boot Lock bit BLB02 is programmed, interrupts are disabled while executing from the Application section.
+If interrupt vectors are placed in the Application section and Boot Lock bit BLB12 is programed, interrupts are disabled while executing from the Boot Loader section.
+Refer to the section Boot Loader Support - Read-While-Write Self-Programming for details on Boot Lock bits.

-• Bit 0 - IVCE: Interrupt Vector Change Enable
+Bit 0 - IVCE: Interrupt Vector Change Enable